<

 • Why “Himalayan dimensions”: The Aletsch approaches are described in multiple sources as having Himalayan scale precisely because of routes like this one.
 The glacier basins are flat and immense.
 The huts and bivouacs are placed far from both the summit and from any road.
 Phone signal is absent all day.
 The sense of being in a truly remote, self-sufficient alpine environment — rare in a country as developed as Switzerland — is the Aletschhorn’s most distinctive character.

-Recommended Three-Day SW Ridge Program
+Recommended three-day SW Ridge program sample itinerary

 The three-day program is strongly recommended over two days — it gives two nights at the Oberaletsch Hütte, removing the cable car time pressure and allowing proper acclimatization and rest for the long summit day.